matthiasn/octopress-blog/source/_posts/2015-02-06-weekly-update.markdown

 Anyway, I still believe that sprinting up those stairs is an excellent exercise for your legs as part of a longer run, but my right knee begs to differ.

 Whatever.
-Once the knee issue was discussed, he asked me about my workspace, upon which I responded that I had purchased a standing desk about a year back but that I wasn't really using the option of standing instead of sitting all that much.
+Once the knee issue was discussed, the orthopedic asked me about my workspace, upon which I responded that I had purchased a standing desk about a year back but that I wasn't really using the option of standing instead of sitting all that much.
 This is the desk:[^2]

 {% img left /images/imove-c-b-02.jpg 'Leuwico iMOVE-C' %}

-He smirked and said, 'Oh that's excellent that you have the right equipment already.
+He smirked, ignored what I mentioned about not using the desk as intended, and said, 'Oh that's excellent that you have the right equipment already.
 You know, you should **be standing about 70 percent** of the day.
 That appears to be the **most healthy thing to do** for your back and all.'.

 Hmm.
 70 percent of the time.
 That doesn't really work with a laptop in front of me atop the desk in standing position.
 My neck just wouldn't have it.
-Then I thought that I wanted to make my Retina MacBook redundant anyway, so why not replace it with a fine Linux workstation.
-The thing is, I can only bring the laptop in for service after making it redundant for a week or a week and a half.
+Then I thought that I wanted to **[throw my Retina MacBook out](http://matthiasnehlsen.com/blog/2015/01/21/apple-get-your-act-together/)** anyway, so why not replace it with a _fine_ Linux workstation plus a lightweight laptop running Linux as well.
+The thing is, I can only bring the MacBook in for service after making it redundant for a week or a week and a half.
 But once it is redundant for so long, it will remain redundant.
 So once it's repaired, it will go on eBay.
 Bye Apple.

 For a moment I thought about reviving an older workstation of mine, which was pretty decent like four years back.
-While it was still equally performant as the 2012 Retina MacBook and partially better, with 24GB of RAM and a brand-new and fast SSD, it wasn't anywhere near the best I could get at the beginning of 2015.
+While it was still equally performant as the 2012 Retina MacBook and partially better, with recently upgraded 24GB of RAM and a brand-new and fast SSD, it wasn't anywhere near the best I could get at the beginning of 2015.

 So what would I need to buy when I wanted the best option available, for decent but not crazy budget?